BolunThompson/notes-2/Colleges to Apply To.md

 				What if more expensive than NPC?
 Although I could appeal But also UCB, Stanford, Caltech
 		If I want a LAC, carleton or HMC
-		Hedging my bets that I won't get into a high reach -- make sure this is the right thing to do Only do if it's my best or equal with my other low reaches
+		Only do if it's my best or equal with my other low reaches
 		TODO: Make sure it is the hardestr ed ii school with best ed bonus
 Takeaways: